gitbls/sdm/Docs/Plugins.md

 #### Examples

-* `--plugin sshhostkey:"generate-keys` &mdash; Generate a new set of host keys.
+* `--plugin sshhostkey:"generate-keys"` &mdash; Generate a new set of host keys.
 * `--plugin sshhostkey:"import-keys=/path/to/hostkeys"` &mdash; Copy `ssh_host_*_key` and `ssh_host_*_key.pub` files from the specified host directory to the Pi's /etc/ssh/ directory
 * `--plugin sshhostkey:"generate-keys|import-keys=/path/to/hostkeys"` &mdash; Useful to import a subset (e.g. RSA only) keys, and re-create the rest.